n0zer0d4y/vulcan-file-ops/README.md

 **Note:** This tool is limited to single-file operations only. **RECOMMENDED:** Use `write_multiple_files` instead, which supports both single and batch file operations for greater flexibility.

+**Automatic directory creation:**

+- If the target file's parent directory does not exist but is inside your configured approved folders, the server will automatically create the required directory structure before writing the file
+- If the path is outside approved folders, the operation fails with a clear error and no directories are created

 **Input:**

 - `path` (string): File path